Person-Centered Terms Encourage Stigmatized Groups’ Trust in News

 Whether person-centered terms prompted people to think that their group was accurately represented varied by group.
 People in recovery from substance use disorder felt better understood by articles that used person-centered terms instead of stigmatizing terms.
 However, participants with a disability and participants who had experienced homelessness did not rate the two versions of the article about their groups differently.10

-screen shot 2022 08 22 at 1.12.29 pm
+Screen Shot 2022 08 22 at 1.12.29 PM

 Notes: Average scores from people in recovery from substance use disorder are shown.
 For this group only, ratings are significantly higher for the article with person-centered terms than for the article with stigmatizing terms at p < 0.05.
 Ratings are on a 1 (strongly disagree) to 7 (strongly agree) scale, with higher values indicating better representation.